 Each serial port has 4 lines buffered: the Rx and Tx data lines and the CTS / RTS handshake pair.
 This is quite sufficient to interface with the vast majority of serial devices.
-The serial lines are routed to 10-pin headers labeled COM1 and COM2.
+If additional handshake lines are required, it will be necessary to add a TS-SER1 daughter board.
+The TS-5300 serial signals are routed to 10-pin headers labeled COM1 and COM2.
 A serial adapter cable can be plugged into the header to convert this into a standard DB9 male connector.
-The pin-out for the 10-pin header and DB9 male connector are listed below.
+The pin-outs for the 10-pin header and DB9 male connector are listed below.
 The RTS signal also drives the DTR pin on the serial ports; DTR is always the same state as RTS.
-In addition, RTS is also used to enable the RS-485 transmitter (see below for more details).
+In addition, RTS can be used to enable the RS-485 transmitter (see below for more details).

-5V Power 10 GND DTR (RTS) [out] NC 9 4 [in] CTS | 8 TX data [out] RTS 7 RX data [out] 2 [in] NC 6 1 NC
+5V Power 10 GND NC 9 4 DTR (RTS) [out] CTS [in] 8 3 TX data [out] RTS 7 2 RX data [out] [in] NC 6 1 NC